Michael Ramsey: Politics

 Before entering the clergy, Michael Ramsey had participated in the Liberal Party.
 In 1925, Ramsey travelled with the debate club and spoke at multiple venues in the United States.
-Upon his return, he heard a Liberal Party leader, Lord Hugh Cecil remark that the Church was the place to go for those who wanted to help people, and Ramsey heard that as his vocation from God.
+Upon his return, he heard Lord Hugh Cecil remark that the Church was the place to go for those who wanted to help people, and Ramsey heard that as his vocation from God.
 He had sympathies with liberal politics for the rest of his life and admired H. H. Asquith.
 He became close friends with party leader Jeremy Thorpe.
 Ramsey and his wife Joan were godparents of Thorpe's son Rupert, whom Ramsey baptized in 1969, and Ramsey officiated at Thorpe's second marriage to Marion Stein.
 Both Ramsey and Thorpe had lost family members to car collisions: Ramsey's mother in 1927 and Thorpe's first wife Caroline in 1970.

 Ramsey disliked the power of the government over the church.
 "Establishment has never been one of my enthusiasms," he said, and "he was not at ease with the royal family."
 He supported the decriminalisation of homosexuality in the 1960s, which brought him enemies in the House of Lords.

 In 1965, "he outraged right-wingers when he declared that under certain circumstances, there would be Christian justice in using British troops to overthrow the white-minority regime [of Ian Smith] in Rhodesia."
-This was responded to by a government member saying: "This is a fine time to sing 'Onward Christian soldiers, shoot your kith and kin.'".
 He also called the Vietnam War a "futility".
 Regarding Africa, Ramsey opposed curbs on immigration to the UK of Kenyan Asians, which he saw as a betrayal by Britain of a promise.
 He was against apartheid, and he left an account of a very frosty encounter with John Vorster.
 In 1970, Ramsey attacked apartheid, saying that it was "being increased by more ruthless actions” and describing it as an "abuse of power at the expense of others".
 He was also a critic of the Chilean dictator Augusto Pinochet.